 IBM Corp.
 Tivoli Storage Manager (TSM) has been a popular data backup software product with many enterprise-class IT departments for more than 15 years.
-But its flexibility in terms of configuration can also complicate things
+But its flexibility in terms of configuration can also complicate things for inexperienced backup administrators.

 There are many aspects to consider when deploying a Tivoli Storage Manager (TSM) backup environment.
 Beyond the basic requirements common to most backup products such as recovery requirements (RTO and RPO), network bandwidth, capacity, etc., some requirements are TSM specific due to its architecture.
 The following are generally accepted best practices regarding some infrastructure design and implementation items specific to TSM.